mjourard/mjourard.github.io/_posts/2020-06-15-adding-webpack-to-angularjs.md

 {:.browser-default}
  1. where our entry point is
- 2. to generate the html file
+ 2. how to generate the html file
- 3. to handle our css/asset files
+ 3. how to handle our css/asset files

-We'll start with defining a base config in webpack.common.js, and then merging it with some dev config values.
+We'll start with defining a base config in **webpack.common.js**, and then merging it with some basic dev config values.
-Place this in your webpack.common.js file:
+Place this in your **webpack.common.js** file:

 {% highlight javascript %}
 const path = require('path');